kilbey-lyle/memory-game/testing.md

 1. In terminal, go to project directory
 2. Run the command 'npm test'

-### Automation Testing
+## Automation Testing
+The goal of automation testing on this project will be to capture regression in the code base. after each milestone of funcitoailty unit test will be run to ensure all test passed.
+If a test fails, it will be address before moving on to new funcitonailty.
+This will create a stable development enviroment to continue work whilst minimising the risk of regression in the code base.

-### Manual Testing
+## Manual testing
-there will be two stages to manual testing.
-The first stage will be manual testing during development.
-The second will be a round of manual testing completed after dev completion.
+The goal on manual testing on this project will be to cover any missed use cases of the app not covered by unit test and to identify any use cases which need to be covered by unit tests.

-#### Development Testing
+## Development Testing
 This section of this document will capture all bugs and their fixes found during the development cycle.
+Bugs found were captured via both manual and automation testing process.

 |Bug|Area|Fix|
 |---|---|---|